rakesh94m/nexus-campus-collaboration-platform/README.md

 1. Install PostgreSQL.
 2. Create a database for NEXUS.
-3. Configure the database credentials in the backend configuration.
+3. Configure the database connection in the backend configuration.
 4. Start the Spring Boot backend.
 5. Verify the required tables using pgAdmin.

-Example:
+Example configuration:

 ```properties
 spring.datasource.url=jdbc:postgresql://localhost:5432/nexus